yun-liu/LIID/README.md

 ### Precomputed Results

-Results of instance segmentation on VOC2012 *segmentation val* split can be downloaded [here](https://drive.google.com/file/d/10s5hVEknVgyWu1A63GO5gBA1Sb1wzynl/view?usp=sharing).
+Results of instance segmentation on Pascal VOC2012 *segmentation val* split can be downloaded [here](https://drive.google.com/file/d/10s5hVEknVgyWu1A63GO5gBA1Sb1wzynl/view?usp=sharing).

-Results of semantic segmentation trained with 10K images, 10K images+24K simple imagenet images, 10K images (Res2Net-101) can be downloaded [here](https://drive.google.com/file/d/1ysV06qPWnhaMKN7EHkaXzaxoyiukvApg/view?usp=sharing).
+Results of semantic segmentation trained with 10K images, 10K images+24K simple imagenet images, 10K images (Res2Net-101) on Pascal VOC2012 *segmentation val* split can be downloaded [here](https://drive.google.com/file/d/1ysV06qPWnhaMKN7EHkaXzaxoyiukvApg/view?usp=sharing).

+### Other Notes

+Since IBM CPLEX is hard to install and the configuration of it is somewhat difficult.
+By default and for convenience, we provide the compiled binary file which can directly run.
+If you are desired to get the complete source code of solving the multi-way cut and ensures no commercial use of it, please contact Yu-Huan Wu (wuyuhuan (at) mail.nankai.edu(dot)cn).

+### Acknowledgment

+This code is based on IBM CPLEX.
+Thanks for IBM CPLEX academic version.